TuGraph-family/Awesome-Text2GQL/README.md

 This example shows how to use AwesomeText2GQL Framework to translate English question into Chinese question with the same semantic meaning.

+#### AST Printing

+`python ./examples/print_ast.py`

+This example shows how to use AwesomeText2GQL Framework to print the ast of a query.
+Visualizing the AST is helpful for IR and other AST related development.

 ## Modules

 Awesome-Text2GQL use Translator, Generalizer and Generator to assit the entire process of Text2GQL dataset construction.